 To use vendor clusterware, form a cluster with the required number of nodes according to your vendor's documentation.
-Once you have configured all of the nodes in your cluster, either with or without vendor clusterware, install CRS by referring to the procedures in Chapter 7, "Installing Cluster Ready Services".
+Once you have configured all of the nodes in your cluster, either with or without vendor clusterware, install CRS by referring to the procedures in Chapter 8, "Installing Cluster Ready Services on UNIX-Based Systems" or in Chapter 9, "Installing Cluster Ready Services on Windows-Based Systems", depending on your operating system.